bk138/droidVNC-NG/README.md

 * View your Android device remotely with optional screen scaling for better performance.
 * Remote-control your Android device with mouse and keyboard (for keyboard Latin-1 charset plus some special keys, supporting any kind of UI widget on Android 14 and newer, on older devices into EditText widgets only).
+  To enable this, you need to activate the AccessibilityService for the app on your device.
 * Copy text from a VNC viewer and paste it to your Android device.
 Server-to-client copy & paste works automatically for text selected in editable text fields or manually by sharing text to droidVNC-NG via Android's Share-To functionality.